This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Chicken – Keep your meal simple with pan seared chicken breasts, chicken leg quarters, or baked chicken legs.
 Or, make it a little more fancy by pairing these florets with creamy mushroom chicken, French onion chicken, or lemon chicken piccata.

 - Seafood – If you want an all around healthy meal, pair this recipe with seafood dishes like crab stuffed salmon, crab legs, garlic butter shrimp, or baked cod.
+This savory broccoli really balances the spiciness of my blackened salmon, too.

 - Beef – You need a veggie side to go with Hunan beef, sirloin steak, or prime rib roast.
 Pair with rice (or cauliflower rice) or roasted potatoes.